AytajHasanova/AHPracticalTest/Readme.txt

 You can see project just running.

-In my computer, since the MySql, in project I was obliged to use MySql.
+In my computer, since only MySql exists, in project I was obliged to use MySql.